MAxisauruss/MAxisauruss/README.md

 ###

-<p align="left">My name is Marcus and I'm a software developer , from South Africa</p>
+<p align="left">My name is Marcus and I'm studying to become a software developer , I am from South Africa</p>

 ###